fmaldmed/Lyrics-API-Project/README.md

 ## Description

 Fat Music is a website for anyone who wants to listen to their favorite music and see the lyrics, play a sample of the song and look at their favorite artist's music hits and albums.
 You can also see some fun facts about your favorite artist as well.
-Check out the live site here:.............
+Check out the live site here: https://fmaldmed.github.io/Lyrics-API-Project/
 When you visit the page, the user can add in the input of their favorite artist, and the artist of choice is pulled for the API genius.
 Then, the user can choose to see the lyrics of a song from that artist or see more songs from that artist.
 They can also see fun facts about the artist of choice; that information was pulled from the ninja API.
 This website is excellent for people who just want to look for the albums and songs of their favorite artists and see everything in one place.
 Also, it's fun to look up different artists and see the lyrics of the songs .
 We used the genius API for the song lyrics images and hit songs and the ninja API for the fun facts.
 We used javascript to make this website.